How to Boost Energy During Pregnancy

-Growing a little human is exhausting!
-Let’s talk about when and why you’ll feel the most fatigued and how to safely keep your energy up during pregnancy.
+Growing a human is exhausting!
+Let’s talk about when and why you’ll feel the most fatigued and how to safely keep your energy levels up during pregnancy.

 Fatigue will vary month by month during pregnancy, and at times it may feel like you’ll never get your energy back.
 It’s important to remember that energy loss is completely normal, and it’s occurring because your body is working overtime to supply for your baby.
 But there are some things you can do to combat fatigue.

 When Do You Have The Most Energy During Pregnancy?